SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

 ## Step 2a: Create an authorization transaction with 3-D secure

 If 3-D Secure authentication is required, the `rel` is set to `redirect-authentication` and the `state` is set to `AwaitingActivity`.
-This means that the payer will have to be redirected to complete the 3-D secure authentication.
+This means that the payer will have to be redirected to complete the 3-D Secure authentication.
 See the request and response example below.

 {:.code-header}
 **Request**